Fort Smith Masonic Temple

 The Fort Smith Masonic Temple is a historic building at 200 North 11th Street in Fort Smith, Arkansas.
 It is a large stone-walled structure, with styling that is an Art Deco-influenced version of Egyptian Revival architecture.
 Its main (northwest-facing) facade has a projecting central section, from which a series of bays are progressively stepped back, unified by a band of decorative carving at the top, just below the flat roof.
 The central portion has slightly-projecting pilaster-like sections flanking three recessed bays, which are divided by two fluted pilasters and topped by decorative carved stonework and a panel identifying the building.
 The entrance is set in the center bay, recessed under a projecting square frame.
+The building was designed by Little Rock architect George R. Mann who also designed the Arkansas State Capitol and the Albert Pike Memorial Temple in Little Rock.
+The Fort Smith Scottish Rite Temple was completed in 1929.
+After completion it was occupied by the Western Arkansas Scottish Rite Bodies, Belle Point Lodge #20, Temple Lodge #755, Fort Smith's York Rite Bodies, and Amrita Grotto.

-The building was designed by Little Rock architect George R. Mann and completed in 1929.
-It is one of the few buildings in Arkansas to exhibit Egyptian Revival styling, which is particularly pronounced in the building's interior decoration.
+The Fort Smith Scottish Rite Temple is one of the few buildings in Arkansas to exhibit Egyptian Revival styling, which is particularly pronounced in the building's interior decoration.

 The building was listed on the National Register of Historic Places in 1992.

 Since 2017.
 It has become a concert venue called "Temple Live" and can seat 1,100 people.

 In 2019, the temple has branched to two other locations, one in Wichita, Kansas and the other in Cleveland, Ohio.